ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### *property* depth

-intensity for the propagation of mesh corrections, depth=1 leads to a linear decay from the guide to the radius, depth<1 leads to more local corrections
+Intensity for the propagation of mesh corrections, depth=1 leads to a linear decay from the guide to the radius, depth<1 leads to more local corrections.

 <a id="compolyx.ExtrusionGuide.direction"></a>

 #### *property* direction

-extrusion direction
+Extrusion direction.

 <a id="compolyx.ExtrusionGuide.edge_set"></a>